ignite/cli/docs/kb/config.md

 ---
-order: 2
+order: 4
-description: >-
+description: Primary configuration file to describe the development environment for your blockchain.
-  Primary configuration file to describe the development environment for your blockchain.
+title: "config.yml Reference"
 ---

 # config.yml Reference